GAIA-X4PLC-AAD/ontology-management-base/docs/gaiax/gaiax.md

 - ENVITED-X ontologies reuse Gaia-X classes for data exchange and governance metadata.
 - SHACL validation loads the Gaia-X ontology when these classes are referenced.
 - The Gaia-X Service Characteristics source is tracked as a submodule and informs the GX alignment.

+## Integration Pattern

+ENVITED-X uses a wrapper pattern to integrate with closed GX SHACL shapes (`gx:SoftwareResource`, `gx:ServiceOffering`, etc.) without losing semantic precision.
+See the [GX Integration Pattern](gx-integration-pattern.md) for the full concept and the [Domain Migration Guide](gx-domain-migration.md) for per-domain implementation details.